Andrée Jeglertz

 Andrée Alexander Jeglertz (born 14 February 1972) is a Swedish football coach and former professional player who is currently the manager of Women's Super League club Manchester City.

 Playing career

 A defender, Jeglertz played 25 games in the Allsvenskan for Malmö FF and also played club football for IFK Trelleborg, Umeå FC, IFK Hässleholm and Gimonäs CK.
-He earned three caps for the Swedish under-21 national side.
+He earned three caps and scored one goal for the Swedish U21 team in 1992.

 Coaching career

 Jeglertz moved from Umeå IK to Djurgårdens IF for the 2009 season, having previously also coached Gimonäs CK for one season.
 While at Umeå, Jeglertz won the Damallsvenskan Manager of the Year award twice, and won the UEFA Women's Champions League in 2004.
 He was awarded the Finnish Football Manager of the Year in 2012.
 In November 2020 Jeglertz agreed to return to domestic women's football as the head coach of Linköpings FC.

 Denmark Women

 Ahead of the 2023 FIFA Women's World Cup, Lars Søndergaard announced he would step down from his role in charge of the Denmark women's national team once the event concluded.
 In preparation for Søndergaard's departure, the Danish Football Association announced on 7 June 2023 that Jeglertz would take over following the tournament.
 Jeglertz's first game in charge did not come until 22 September, with a 2–0 group victory over Germany in the UEFA Women's Nations League.
 Despite four wins of their six games in the tournament, Denmark failed to advance with a second place finish within the group.
 Their finish also guaranteed that they would not partake in the 2024 Paris Olympics.

 In April 2024, Denmark beat Czech Republic 3–1 to begin their UEFA Women's Euro 2025 qualifying.
 Despite another second place finish, Jeglertz's squad qualified for the UEFA Women's Euro 2025 tournament, finishing three points behind 2023 World Cup winner Spain.
 With the expiry of his contract with the Danish Football Association approaching on the two-year anniversary of taking charge and Denmark struggling in the 2025 UEFA Women's Nations League, Jeglertz was uncertain of his future with the national team.
 Despite conversations with Jeglertz, Danish football director Peter Møller confirmed the following day that nothing had been confirmed between the two parties.
 On 3 June, Møller confirmed Jeglertz's tenure as head coach of Denmark would end at the conclusion of the 2025 Women's Euro tournament with Jakob Michelsen set to take over.
 Denmark struggled in the Euros and failed to secure a point from any of their three group matches.
 With the results, Jeglertz's final match in charge of Denmark was a 3–2 loss to Poland on 12 July.